 Meaningful change to this paradigm would require bold, strategic thinking about the role and function of local government and local democracy.

 We are yet to see the signs of such a strategic approach and for now local government is left guessing what is in store.

 Drawing from his recent PhD research with LGIU and Queen Mary, University of London, in this long read Andrew Walker investigates the relationship between central and local government.

-This content can be viewed free of charge but you do need to be logged in to a follower or member account to view the page.Sign in or set up an account
+This content can be viewed free of charge but you need to sign in to the website with either a Member, Global Local or Follower account.Sign in or set up an account